Learning from Place: Bdote

 This experience is primarily intended for adults, however some middle school and high school students have participated with a parent or guardian.
 The day does require a fair amount of standing, walking, and listening.
 We do not recommend this trip for children under twelve.
 We do not offer a youth discount.

 Do you offer trips for student groups?

 MHC does not have the capacity to offer field trips for student groups.
 If you are interested in booking a private trip, contact Eden Bart (info below).
-We offer a workshop in September for educators who have been on a Bdote trip and want to take students on their own trip.
+We offer a workshop in the fall for educators who have been on a Bdote trip and want to take students on their own trip.
 Learn more about Teaching Bdote.